Nordic companies aim high in reducing costs – but often fail

-Nordic companies stand out in aiming high when they take action on cost reductions, but they also fail to meet goals more often than others.
+The Nordic version of Deloitte's 2019 Global Cost Survey shows that Nordic companies stand out in aiming high when they take action on reducing costs – but they also fail to meet goals more often than others.
 Previously lagging behind in breakthrough technologies, the Nordics now seem to take the lead.

 Moving towards a save-to-transform mindset

 Cost reduction continues to be a standard business practice in all regions.
 Cost programs are less common in the Nordics than in US and globally, but here companies aim higher when they take action on cost reductions – followed by a higher failure rate.
 At the same time, Nordic companies have less positive expectations for revenue growth.

 More and more, businesses are recognizing the need to transform their operations and capabilities with infrastructure investments in key digital innovations such as robotic process automation, cognitive technologies, business intelligence, and cloud based ERP systems – shifting from a save-to-grow to a save-to-transform mindset.
 Nordic companies have been lagging behind average levels of new technology implementation.
 However, this is a key strategic priority for the next 24 months.

 About the survey

 Deloitte's Cost Management Survey aims to understand factors, approaches, actions and targets relating to cost initiatives.
 In April 2019 a new global survey was released, containing data from more than 1,200 senior executives across all major global regions and industries.
 With this report, we share a Nordic cut from this data, highlighting where and how the Nordic cost management initiatives differ from other geographies.